-The European Railway Agency is funding work on the understanding of safety critical roles and related HFHuman Factors, based on several years of function analysis and risk assessment by Nottingham and for Network Rail.
+The European Railway Agency is funding work on the understanding of safety critical roles and related HF, based on several years of function analysis and risk assessment by Nottingham and for Network Rail.
 Identifying key human functions and safety-relevant activities will help to contribute to the future human factors research agenda of the Agency.

 RSSB Human Factors team